 Overall, the detailed implementation of the TPA regulatory framework for gas storage varies across Europe, which affects the ability of SSOs to develop storage products.
 Markets across Europe are also at different stages of development and this influences the need and demand for more advanced products.
 Products should be compatible with the wider market including spot markets, trading hubs, and transmission networks.
 Product offerings should also be flexible and capable of adapting to evolving market circumstances.
 Without prejudice to the fundamental principles of third party access, such as transparent and non-discriminatory capacity allocation mechanisms, SSOs should not be unduly prevented from innovating and developing new products.
+The regulatory framework for storage should be flexible, transparent and conducive to product development, where appropriate.

 Based on the findings of this report, evidence of barriers to storage product development are primarily in relation to market specific issues and national implementation of European legislation.
-Therefore, barriers to product development should be addressed on a case-by-case basis between the relevant NRA, SSOs and market participants.
+Therefore, barriers to product development should be addressed on a case-bycase basis between the relevant NRA, SSOs and market participants.
 SSOs should develop clear proposals to NRAs where they consider product development to be unduly restricted by the regulatory framework.